-New Creation Christian Community is a network of communal houses across the UK shared by members of the Jesus Fellowship.
+New Creation Christian Community was a network of communal houses across the UK.

-The early church in Acts and the example of Jesus’ life inspired us to live in community.
+The early church in Acts and the example of Jesus’ life, inspired us to live in community.
 The Trinity of Father, Son and Holy Spirit also shows us the importance of living in unity together.
-Christian community is an extended family of people from all backgrounds, working out our faith together.
+Christian community was an extended family of people from all backgrounds, working out our faith together.

 It all began in a teapot.
 Our first ‘common purse’ started as a voluntary experiment in 1974, with the shared cash kept in a large teapot.
 A year later, the first official common purse, into which all residents pooled all personal incomings, was set up at New Creation Hall, Bugbrooke – the first house of our fledgling intentional Christian Community.

-Now about 400 members of the Jesus Fellowship live in Christian Community in 60 or so large and small houses around the UK.
-Each community house consists of anything between three and 30 people, who live as a large ‘family’, from houses on council estates to larger houses in the countryside.
+Some of the members of the Jesus Fellowship church lived in Christian Community in large and small houses around the UK.
+Each community house consisted of anything between three and 20 people, who lived as a large ‘family’, from houses on council estates to larger houses in the countryside.
+As well as living together, community members shared all personal and household expenses, with some pooling all income as they desired.

-Each house is the hub of one of our church groups, which include both community residents and non-resident church members.
-As well as being a home for community members the houses also provide a space for some of our weekly church meetings.
-Every community house has a regular open evening which includes a meal.
-This puts Christianity “on display” for visitors in a friendly and non-threatening way.
+Some of the houses acted as a ‘hub’ of local Jesus Fellowship church groups, which included both community residents and non-resident church members.
+As well as being a home for community members the houses also provided a space for some of our weekly church meetings.

-Visitors are welcome on a temporary basis for up to a year.
-Apart from a modest board and lodging charge for stays of more than one week, visitor’s incomes are at their disposal.
-Contact us to enquire about visiting.
+Visitors were welcome to stay on a temporary basis for up to a year.
+Apart from a modest board and lodging charge for stays of more than one week, visitor’s incomes were at their disposal.

 Community in all its forms is God’s heart for humanity.
 We made this video as a little illustration of God’s heart to bring heaven to earth through His people, demonstrating His kingdom to the whole world: